9.7 Current debates and reforms

 - Actors providing most value in the area of global education to schools are NGOs and civil society, with very low support from the state and ministries.

-Upcoming steps for the agenda of global education in Slovakia lay with the Ministry of Education, which has for year 2021 signed a Memorandum of Understanding with Global Education Network Europe and will be the lead body in Slovakia in the process of drafting new National Global Education Strategy (last one was active in years 2012 - 2016).
+Upcoming steps for the agenda of global education in Slovakia lay with the Ministry of Education, which has for year 2021 signed a Memorandum of Understanding with Global Education Network Europe.

-Other key actors which will be involved in this process will be:
+Other key actors which are involved in this process are:

-- Ministry of Education (and its agencies and organizations)
+- Ministry of Education, Science, Research and Sport (and its regional officies and national agencies)

 - Ministry of Foreign and European Affairs